mbegan/Okta-Identity-Cloud-for-Splunk/README/okNowWhat.md

 first and foremost review the [data types](https://github.com/mbegan/Okta-Identity-Cloud-for-Splunk/blob/master/README/FAQ_DataTypes.md) doc to get a quick idea of what data is available.

+That take now of the Okta [event type catalog](https://developer.okta.com/docs/api/resources/event-types).

+Review the [System Log API Doc](https://developer.okta.com/docs/api/resources/system_log/#attributes) making a special note about [Event Correlation](https://developer.okta.com/docs/api/resources/system_log/#event-correlation).

+After that take a look at some of the ideas the rest of this doc has to share.

 ## Basic queries

 Get started with some basics